cwshugg/plado/README.md

 interacts with the Azure DevOps API, using the official Microsoft Python API (found [here](https://github.com/microsoft/azure-devops-python-api)).

+## Name Ideas

+* PLADO is a cool acronym, but it's not really that meaningful if it's just "painless"
+* What about "ADOMate"?
+It's got ADO in the name, is a play on the word "automate" (which is what the tool does), and "mate" makes it sound like the tool is your buddy that helps you out

 ## Design Plans

 * Event Monitoring